sdesena/sdesena/README.md

 Welcome to my GitHub profile, where I showcase my projects and contributions in **Environmental Management with Geotechnologies**.

-I am actively learning and developing projects that apply advanced geospatial analysis and machine learning techniques to address real-world challenges.
+I am actively learning and developing projects that apply geospatial analysis and machine learning techniques to address real-world challenges.
 My work spans several domains, each leveraging data science and engineering tools.

 ## Areas of Interest